BIueMan/Space-Invaders-in-VHDL/README.md

 # Space-Invaders-in-VHDL
-a Space Invader that was program in VHDL code will be added soon
+a Space Invader that was program in VHDL.

+code will be added soon